ECW World Heavyweight Championship: Championship belt designs

+Soon after its reactivation by WWE due to the launch of the ECW brand in June 2006, the ECW World Heavyweight Championship belt design was notably updated from the previous version.
+These updates included a full black leather strap with a barbed wire design tooled along its edges, red ECW logos replacing the violet ones on the gold-plated pieces, and the innards of the chain-link fencing patterns outlined in black.

-On July 22, 2008, ECW General Manager Theodore Long introduced a new belt design for the ECW Championship belt.
-This design features a large black leather strap with five platinum pieces.
-The large centerpiece features a design of a phoenix over a globe in the center with its wings expanded and rays of light emitting from it.
-At the top of the piece, the WWE logo and the words "World Wrestling Entertainment" are engraved with "ECW" in large letters engraved prominently over the phoenix.
-A nameplate, which has the name of the champion etched, is located below it and at the bottom of the piece, the word "Champion" is engraved.
-Additionally, the entire piece is bordered by a jagged saw-like pattern.
-Along the strap, on both ends, are four small biker cross-shape pieces that feature a design similar to that of the centerpiece.
+On July 22, 2008, ECW General Manager Theodore Long introduced a new belt design for the ECW Championship.
+This design featured a larger black leather strap with five platinum-plated pieces, which were machined and assembled by André Freitas' AFX Studios Inc, and would be used until the championship was retired in 2010.
+The large centerpiece featured a design depicting a phoenix over a globe in the center with its wings expanded and rays of light emitting from it.
+At the top of the piece, the WWE logo and the words "World Wrestling Entertainment" were displayed with "ECW" in large letters projected prominently over the phoenix.
+A removable nameplate, which had the name of the reigning champion engraved, was located below it and at the bottom of the piece, the word "Champion" was displayed.
+Additionally, the entire piece was bordered by a jagged saw-like pattern.
+Along the strap, on each side of the centerpiece, were two similarly designed smaller pieces that were also bordered by a jagged pattern and featured the ECW and WWE logos respectively over a globe on each piece.

 Reigns

 Overall, there have been 49 ECW World Heavyweight Championship reigns shared among 32 individuals.
 The inaugural champion was Jimmy Snuka, who won the title by defeating Salvatore Bellomo in April 1992.
 The Sandman holds the most reigns as champion, with five.
 Shane Douglas, in his fourth reign, had the longest reign in the title's history which lasted 406 days.
 Ezekiel Jackson's 3-minute reign following his defeat of Christian on the television finale of ECW is the shortest, as the title was retired with the cancellation of the ECW brand.
 Christian's second reign was the longest under WWE at 205 days.